dhcai21/RVHaplo/README.md

 '-m  | --mcl_inflaction'

 The parameter "Inflaction" of the graph clustering algorithm Markov Cluster (MCL).
-Usually using the default value 2 is enough here.
+Usually, using the default value 2 is enough here.
 For further details, please refer to https://micans.org/mcl/ and https://github.com/GuyAllard/markov_clustering.

 `-l  | --lar_cluster`

 A threshold for seperating clusters into two groups based on sizes of clusters.
-Clusters with a larger threshold of size will lead to more accurate consensus sequences, but may miss some consensus sequences that are bridges between other consensus sequence.
-User can modify the threshold based on the input number of reads.
+Clusters with a larger size threshold will lead to more accurate consensus sequences but may miss some consensus sequences that are bridges between other consensus sequences.
+Users can modify the threshold based on the input number of reads.
 We suggest using one of (20, 30, 40, 50).

 `-oc | --overlap_cluster`

 A parameter related to the minimum overlap between consensus sequences of clusters.
-The minimum overlap between consensus sequences is calculated by min(0.1 * x, oc), where x is the number of detected SNV sites.
+The minimum overlap between consensus sequences is min(0.1 * x, oc), where x is the number of detected SNV sites.

 `-d  | --depth`

 Depth limitation for consensus sequences generated from clusters.
-The total number of bases (A,C,G,T) at a site should be larger than the threshold.
+The total number of bases (A, C, G, T) at a site should be larger than the threshold.
 Otherwise, ignore this site (use '-').

 `-wc | --weight_cluster`